 There are an estimated 160,000 recruitment and search agencies globally, and new agencies or sole traders are popping up every day with fresh enthusiasm.
 This is great for the recruitment industry, pushing the more experienced and larger organisations to work smarter and continue delivering exceptional results for their clients.

 With so many recruitment consultancies vying for your attention, it can be difficult for hiring managers to know who to work with.
-If you’re looking for an external partner to help grow your Agriculture or Agriculture Technology team, we’ve put a few pointers together to help you separate the wheat from the chaff.
+If you’re looking an Agriculture Recruitment firm or a partner to help grow your Agricultural Technology team, we’ve put a few pointers together to help you separate the wheat from the chaff.

 An experienced agency will likely have worked with some of your suppliers, peers or competitors.
 If you’re well connected, use your network to see if anyone has any recommendations.
 Whether it’s putting in an email or a call to people you’ve worked with before to validate an agency or posting on LinkedIn to source a partner from your digital network, word of mouth recommendation is, as ever, the most effective way to find a solid partner.